godotengine/godot-website/README.md

 ```

 The script will take a couple of minutes to run the first time.
 After the
-build is done the containers will automatically start and perform their
+build is done, the containers will automatically start and perform their
 first time setup.
 Check the logs of the `godotengine-org--php` container,
 as it takes more time to finish.
 You will see the following line in the
-logs when it is done:
+logs when it's done:

 > Godot Website is READY to use!